 - Recovery Verification: testing VM backups and replicas before recovery.

-To build a successful data protection and disaster recovery plan, it is recommended that you follow the 3-2-1 rule:
+To build a successful data protection and disaster recovery plan, we recommend to follow the 3-2-1 rule:

 - 3: You must have at least three copies of your data: the original production data and two backups.
 The first copy of your data is the original production data.
 The second copy of your data is a backup created by a backup job.
 To create the third copy of data you can use Backup Copy or Backup to Tape jobs.
 Also, if you use cloud repositories (S3, Azure Blob, Google Cloud, IBM Cloud), you can copy backups to a capacity tier.

 - 2: You must use at least two different types of media to store the copies of your data.

-- 1: You must keep at least one backup offsite.
+- 1: You must keep at least one backup off-site.
 For example, in the cloud or in a remote site.
-One of repositories must be offline, air-gaped or immutable.
+One of the repositories must be offline, air-gaped or immutable.

 Veeam Backup & Replication provides integration with various types of repositories.
-Select where do you want to store your backup files.
+Select where you want to store your backup files.
 For the full list of supported backup repositories, see Backup Repository, Tape Devices Support, Storage Systems Support.